 Softube Fix Phaser

-The Softube Fix Phaser (link to check the price at Plugin Boutique) is an outstanding phaser plugin built upon the mind-warping technical concepts of Paul Wolff’s Fix Flanger and Doubler for Fix Audio Designs.
+The Softube Fix Phaser is an outstanding phaser plugin built upon the mind-warping technical concepts of Paul Wolff's Fix Flanger and Doubler for Fix Audio Designs.

 The Fix Phaser is another excellent plugin that draws upon legendary analog phaser sounds.
 It effectively combines all the best phasers into a single effects unit and offers unprecedented control over the already superb phaser effect.

-Turn mono signals into convincing stereo soundscapes with the Wide mode, and blend the dry signal and the phaser signal together with the Mix knob for the perfect output.
+Turn mono signals into convincing stereo soundscapes with the Wide mode, and blend the dry and phaser signals with the Mix knob for the perfect output.

 Adjust the LFO rate between 0.01 and 6 Hz or utilize the envelope follower to adjust the phaser sweep.
 Offset the phaser poles and adjust regeneration/feedback to achieve the desired phaser effect with any audio signal.